FAQ / Requirements

 Yes.
 Please view the following link to see the minimum scores required for each English Proficiency certificate accepted by UoPeople – http://www.uopeople.edu/files/Pdf/english_proficiency_qualifications.pdf http://www.uopeople.edu/files/Pdf/english_proficiency_qualifications.pdf

-One of the admission requirements at UoPeople is to be 16 years old or older.
+One of the admissions requirements at UoPeople is that students must be 16 years or older.
+Please visit our General Admissions Requirements page to learn more.

 Applicants must prove high school completion through the submission of a high school diploma and transcripts.
 However, there is not a minimum GPA required to be accepted to University of the People.